Skip to Content

 When it comes to decisions about withdrawing from a multiemployer pension plan, employers need to understand how their plans fit into one of the following three classifications:

-Under the eligibility rules, a plan that doesn’t qualify for relief today may still qualify based on conditions that occur later in plan year 2021 or in plan year 2022.
-Many plans that do qualify will not be able to apply for SFA until February of 2023.
-With so many variables to consider in the process of qualifying for and receiving SFA, it may still be difficult for some employers to calculate the impact that SFA relief may have on withdrawal liability.
+Ninety-eight multiemployer pension plans received Special Financial Assistance (SFA) under ARPA through October 2024.
+With so many variables to consider in the process of qualifying for and receiving SFA, it may still be difficult for some employers to calculate the impact that SFA relief has had on withdrawal liability.
 Many in the industry have been disappointed by this assistance and regard it as too inequitable, only kicking the can down the road without fixing the underlying multiemployer pension system.

-It may still be difficult for some employers to calculate the impact that SFA relief may have on withdrawal liability.
+It may still be difficult for some employers to calculate the impact that SFA relief has had on withdrawal liability.

 As with any type of tax or employee benefit plan advice, affected employers should discuss their individual facts and circumstances with a knowledgeable advisor who is familiar with their situation.
 To learn more about calculating multiemployer pension plan withdrawal liability and the pension funding relief provisions of ARPA, feel free to contact a Plante Moran expert.